 - Configure each custom resource in the API reference documentation.

-In v2 of the Gloo Mesh API, Gloo Mesh introduces a new concept, the Workspace custom resource.
+Gloo introduces a new concept for Kubernetes-based multi-tenancy, the Workspace custom resource.
 A workspace consists of one or more Kubernetes namespaces that are in one or more clusters.
 Think of a workspace as the boundary of your team's resources.
-To get started, create a workspace for each of your teams.
+To get started, you can create a workspace for each of your teams.
 Your teams might start with their apps in a couple Kubernetes namespaces in a single cluster.
 As your teams scale across namespaces and clusters, their workspaces scale with them.

 Gloo Mesh can help you by organizing your namespaces into Workspaces.
 You can share resources across workspaces by configuring the workspace settings to import and export.
 To prevent unintentional sharing, both workspace settings must have a matching import-export setup.
 You can even select particular resources to import or export, such as with Kubernetes labels, names, or namespaces.
 Your developers do not have to worry about exposing their apps.
 They deploy the app in their own namespace, and refer to the services they need to use, even if the service is in another namespace or workspace.
 As long as the appropriate Gloo Mesh CRs are in an imported workspace, Gloo Mesh takes care of the rest.